+A key observation emerges from comparing the ES in Fig.~\ref{Fig.s1} with the excitation spectrum of the long-range Heisenberg chain in Fig.~\ref{Fig.s2}.
+The evolution of the ES closely resembles that of the physical excitation spectrum as the interaction range is tuned.
+In both cases, the spectrum evolves from a broad two-spinon continuum in the short-range regime ($\alpha > \alpha_c$) to sharp, magnon-like modes in the long-range regime ($\alpha < \alpha_c$).
+This qualitative similarity between the ES and the spectrum of a long-range spin chain demonstrates that the entanglement Hamiltonian in the gapless phase incorporates emergent long-range interactions.

-However, the dispersion is not always linear and gapless near $q=\pi$.
-In the N\'eel phase, the dispersion also becomes nearly discontinuous, which is similar to the ES of 2D AKLT model as shown in Fig.\ref{Fig.s1} and Fig.\ref{Fig.s2}.
-According to the spin wave theory, the dispersion relation near $q=\pi$ takes the sublinear form as,
+It is noteworthy that the dispersion near $q=\pi$ is not always linear and gapless.
+In the Néel phase, for instance, it becomes nearly discontinuous—a behavior also observed in the ES of the 2D SOL Heisenberg model (Figs. \ref{Fig.s1} and \ref{Fig.s2}).
+Spin wave theory predicts that near $q=\pi$, the dispersion follows a sublinear form:

-where power $s=(\alpha-1)/2$ according to the spin-wave theory~\cite{Laflorencie2005Critical}.
-Also, the dispersion relation takes the similar form as $\omega(q) \propto |q|^{\frac{(\alpha-1)}{2}}$ near $q=0$.
-It may take the similar sublinear form in the ES of N\'eel phase.
-When $\alpha=1$, the dispersion power $s=(\alpha-1)/2$ is equal to zero, which indicates the spectrum open a gap near $q=\pi$ in Fig.\ref{Fig.s2}(a).
-These results demonstrate that the effective model for the subsystem near the entanglement boundary can be described by one-dimensional Heisenberg chain with relevant long-range interaction ($\alpha$ is small).
+where exponent $s=(\alpha-1)/2$ from the spin-wave theory~\cite{Laflorencie2005Critical}.
+A similar expression applies near $q=0$.
+This sublinear behavior is also expected to appear in the ES of the N\'eel phase.
+When $\alpha=1$, the dispersion power $s$ vanishes, leading to a gap spectrum near $q=\pi$ (Fig.\ref{Fig.s2}(a)).
+These findings suggest that the effective model governing the subsystem near the entanglement boundary can be described by a one-dimensional Heisenberg chain with relevant long-range interactions ($\alpha$ is small).